 Brake discs with sharp edges (saw tooth design) are forbidden.
-The maximum dimensions allowed for openings in the rear disk will be: diameter of the holes: 6 mm; width of the slots: 6 mm.
-See Diagrams section.
+The openings in the rear disk must be able to block a cylindrical gauge up to 6 mm diameter.

 If these dimensions cannot be respected, the rear disk must be fully covered by a rigid plastic protection.